My brother, Andreas made the transition from Amazon FBA to Shopify. The question is, “Why?”

 Watch the video below:

-Have you been questioning making the transition from Amazon FBA to Shopify?
+Questioning making the transition from Amazon FBA to Shopify?

 If so, this interview will put that question to rest!
 Here is a sneak peek of my conversation with Andreas, where he shares why he decided to go from Amazon FBA to Shopify, and how he did it.